 Contact a VCF Claims Attorney to Help Ensure You Receive the Award You Deserve

 If you’re an eligible 9/11 responder or survivor — or you lost a loved one to a 9/11-related illness — you may be entitled to compensation from the September 11th Victim Compensation Fund.
 The Dearie Law Firm, P.C. has represented members of the 9/11 community for over a decade for all VCF types of claims, having obtained more than $150 million in compensation.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.